opnfv/fuel/docs/release/installation/installation.instruction.rst

 ============

-This document provides guidelines on how to install and configure the Euphrates release of OPNFV when using Fuel as a deployment tool, including required software and hardware configurations.
+This document provides guidelines on how to install and configure the Fraser release of OPNFV when using Fuel as a deployment tool, including required software and hardware configurations.

 Although the available installation options provide a high degree of freedom in how the system is set up, including architecture, services and features, etc., said permutations may not provide an OPNFV compliant reference architecture.
-This document provides a step-by-step guide that results in an OPNFV Euphrates compliant deployment.
+This document provides a step-by-step guide that results in an OPNFV Fraser compliant deployment.

 The audience of this document is assumed to have good knowledge of